portfolio

 I have a Master’s in analytics from Georgia Tech and am a former IMF research analyst.
 I’ve spent 5+ years as a full-stack research and data person across economics and international policy institutions.
 Currently, I lead an ML project that predicts farmers’ adoption rates of agricultural training deployed for project teams.

-I try to continuously upskill in ML/AI tooling, and I’m learning more about scalable solutions.
-Previously, I used LangChain + ChromaDB to build an LLM-based app that assessed foreign investment suitability.
+I try to continuously upskill in ML/AI tooling.
+For a project, I used LangChain + ChromaDB to build an LLM-based app that assessed foreign investment suitability.
 Most recently, I wrote an essay about how camera resolution and distance affect facial recognition accuracy.
-Outside work, I do judo, volunteer in the DC Community Emergency Response Team (CERT), and am pursuing my amateur HAM radio technician license.

 what I’m thinking about right now: